-The South Australians or maybe the Japanese will build the submarines; after all, the Japanese have a proven history with mini subs in Australian waters and it will pacify them after missing on the big one.
+The South Australians or maybe the Japanese or the French will build the submarines; after all, the Japanese have a proven history with mini subs in Australian waters and it will pacify them after missing on the big one.
 Everything will be secret because it will be ‘on water’.
 “It’s been a longstanding policy of the government not to comment on on-water matters.”
 So even if we never finish the project no one will ever know, unless they walk the entire coastline to look under the cover.

 The only way into the country will be by air and terrorists will not think of that avenue.

 Their chosen method of entry has always been leaky boats and years in detention centres.

 We will of course build draw bridges across the moat to allow imports of drugs straight to the AFP, who would be too busy not investigating travel expense rorts, and raiding politicians’ houses I suppose.
 And the mineral exports that help us survive.